JVital2013/vitality-goes/docs/config.md

 * `title`: The name of the category, as shown in the main menu and title bar
 * `icon`: The FontAwesome icon to use in the menu.
 Vitality GOES currently comes with FontAwesome 5, so [look here for available icons](https://fontawesome.com/v5/search).

+### Image sections
-Here is an example image section, of which there can be multiple per ini file:
+You can have multiple image sections per ini file

 ```ini
 [fdfc_16]